box/samples/box-node-webhook-to-lambda-sample/README.md

     * Note down the `<WEBHOOK_ID>` in case you need to modify or delete the webhook

 4. The webhook will call the Lambda function each time a file is uploaded to the folder
-    * *See [here](https://docs.box.com/reference#section-retries) for details on how Box handles timeouts, retries, and exponential backoff*
+    * *See [here](https://docs.box.com/reference#section-retries) for details on how Box webhooks handle timeouts, retries, and exponential backoff*

 #### Step 6.
 Update the Lambda function with your app's signing keys
 1. In the Code tab of the Lambda Management Console, update the environment variables to the primary and secondary signing keys from the Box Developer Console